Allison Schulnik / MATRIX 168

 MATRIX 168 features work by artist Allison Schulnik, centering on the museum premiere of the artist’s Eager (2014), a new stop-motion, clay animation video.
 Also shown is Mound (2011),” which Schulnik describes as, “a celebration of the moving painting,” and which The New York Times says, “demonstrates the thrill of old-fashioned animation.”

-Schulnik’s clay animation videos feature lonely marginalized characters and obscure musical pieces, and have earned her wide acclaim, most recently by Artforum magazine.
+Schulnik’s clay animation videos feature lonely marginalized characters and obscure musical pieces, and have earned her wide acclaim.
 Accompanying Schulnik’s videos, the adjacent gallery features a fantastical installation of 14 paintings and a motley cast of sculptures on mismatched pedestals—which directly connect to her videos through subject matter, color palette, and heavy impasto effects.
 The tactile nature of Schulnik’s paintings creates a motion-like sensibility that affords them unparalleled depth and energy.
 Says the artist:

 “I draw from dance, movies, music, cartoons, once-loved discarded relics, long-loved junk classics, myself and loved ones, strangers and stars, fools and sages.
 I like to meld earthly fact, blatant fiction and a love for raw material and the hand-made to form a stage of tragedy, farce, and ominous, crude beauty.”